'''SPOILERS''' from the previous book(s) in the series are unmarked.

-** when they are attacked by enemy dragons, Iskierka excitedly tries to attack them, delete being all of a few hours old.
+** When they are attacked by enemy dragons, Iskierka excitedly tries to attack them, despite being all of a few hours old.
 Temeraire has to physically carry her away to prevent her from fighting.

 * When Iskierka learns that she can get money by capturing ships, she promptly goes out in the dead of night and nabs a small fishing boat, and one of the ferals has to quickly bring it back.

 -->"Well, you [[ExactWords did not say]] it had to be a ''French'' ship."

 * Temeraire attempting to explain the Pythagorean Theorem to guests at a party.

 * When Laurence bids Granby goodbye before they leave for Africa, Granby only says this.